Non-BCSG Student Organizations

 Practice Space: Pettigrew 300

-The Chase Hall Programming Board (CHPB) is the student-led source of major campus events.
-CHPB oversees and plans all-campus events and programs geared to meet the eclectic interests of Bates students and create an inclusive community.
-We plan a range of events for the academic year, some of which include 80s Weekend, 90s Weekend, Winter Carnival, Big Prize Bingo, and the annual Fall Concert.
+Campus Activities & Traditions (CAT) is the student-led programming board, and source of major campus events.
+CAT oversees and plans all-campus events and programs geared to meet the eclectic interests of Bates students and create an inclusive community.

 Concerned Students of Color